 Failure on the part of the employee to respond within five working days shall be considered acceptance of option 2(h)(C) - layoff.

 Employees, other than initial trial service, who have been laid off shall be placed on the agency layoff list by job profile.
 If the job profile the employee was laid off from is removed from the agency’s job profile plan, the agency will place the employee on the layoff list for the job profile that most closely represents the work of their former position.
-The agency list shall be in descending order of service credit score.
+The agency list shall be in descending order of seniority date.

-Individuals with the greatest service credit score on the agency list shall be appointed when an available vacant position occurs if the employee meets any special qualifications for the position.
+Individuals with the greatest seniority date on the agency list shall be appointed when an available vacant position occurs if the employee meets any special qualifications for the position.

 If a person on the agency layoff list is offered a position, they have one right of refusal.
 Upon a second refusal, the agency shall remove the employee’s name from its layoff list.
 Failure to respond to an offer of employment within 14 calendar days of the offer constitutes a refusal.